designcourse/yta/CURSOR.md

 - **Where it renders**: `components/DashboardLayout.tsx` and `components/ClientDashboardLayout.tsx` include `NeriaContainer`, so the chat is available across dashboard pages.
 - **Thread restoration**: on channel change/mount, `NeriaContainer` restores the last thread id from `localStorage` key `neria:lastThread:{channelId}`; if missing, it fetches the most recent thread for that channel via `GET /api/neria/threads?channelId=...`.
 - **History loading**: messages are loaded via `GET /api/neria/messages?threadId=...` and shown in the window.
 - **Send flow**: messages are optimistically added in the UI, then `POST /api/neria/chat` is called with `{ channelId, threadId, message }`.
-The returned `threadId` is persisted if newly created, and the assistant reply is appended.
+The response streams in real-time using Server-Sent Events, with text appearing character-by-character as generated.
+The `threadId` is persisted if newly created.
 - **Per-channel memory**: last thread id is persisted per channel in `localStorage`, enabling seamless continuity as users navigate dashboard pages for the same channel.
 - **UI behavior**: the chat window can be minimized or detached into a floating, draggable/resizable panel; state is managed via `NeriaContext` and component state.